• Skip to primary navigation

 Serving Suggestions

 Kakdi Koshimbir tastes best when served chilled.
-It is perfect on it's own.
+It is perfect on its own.
 It pairs well with everyday meals especially as a side with Dal and Rice.

 Pro-Tips